Changissnz/selfinterest/README.md

 something that is supposed to be counteracted to minimize the recognized errors in the qualities of the as-is, from the understanding.
-If problems can exist, in the thought of belief or through recognition by perception (a judgment), out of the single requirement of being the cause from instantiating axioms of natural law, then anything thought or perceived can be considered a problem; in matters of utility, the problem gets translated into economical division, and also incorporated into the workings of the economy.
+If problems can exist, in the thought of belief or through recognition by perception (a judgment), due to the instantiating of axioms of natural law being the single requirement for the problems to be causes, then anything thought or perceived can be considered a problem; in matters of utility, the problem gets translated into economical division, and also incorporated into the workings of the economy.
 The usage of participles for the term "invent" was deliberate to display invention as a synonym for cause, and cause can actualize out of a belief in a fallacy.
 This is a viewpoint held by some human beings, untrue although the viewpoint is an effective artificial axiom for ends out of motive.

 ## More on philosophies of self-interest #50